Custom build desktop specs for UE 5.3

 I thought maybe 6GB could scrape by but you are right and it is an older graphics card so I'll heed your advice and go for the minimum 8GB.
 Or if I can find a decent used 12GB, I'll certainly try for that.

-Just to note, I’m still a very green newbie to the world of game development so I was thinking of just starting off with creating 2D and 3D games that are not so graphic intensive and I’m not thinking about MMORPGs or anything huge at the moment so I thought the lower specs might be ok.
-First, I just want to learn the Unreal Engine and create graphically “uncomplicated” games that don’t require so much CPU/GPU power.
+Just to note, I am still a very green newbie to the world of game development so I was thinking of just starting off with creating simple 3D games that are not so graphic intensive and I am not thinking about MMORPGs or anything huge at the moment so I thought the lower specs might be ok.
+First, I just want to learn the Unreal Engine and create graphically uncomplicated games that do not require so much CPU/GPU power.
 But I would like a machine that can at least run the Unreal Engine 5.3.
 I did consider maybe learning Unreal 4.0 on a slower machine but I thought it would be better to just go with the latest 5.3 version and know all the features rather than having to learn 4.0 and then 5.3.

 Western Digital Black SN770